ahmadalli/public-notes/docs/0100-tech/060-oh-shit-x/020-python.md

   ```

 - Class properties and methods don't need an instance to be accessed.
 You can access them with `Class.<property_name>` or `Class.<method_name>()`.
 - Methods that are defined under the class definition with `@staticmethod` decorator are static methods.
 They don't have access to the class or the instance.
 They are just like regular functions that are defined inside the class.
-You can read more about the differences between class methods and static methods in [<icon icon="fa-brands fa-stack-overflow" size="lg" /> this StackOverflow answer](https://stackoverflow.com/a/1950927/1003464).
+You can read more about the differences between class methods and static methods in [<Icon icon="fa-brands fa-stack-overflow" size="lg" /> this StackOverflow answer](https://stackoverflow.com/a/1950927/1003464).
 - [`Dataclasses`](https://docs.python.org/3/library/dataclasses.html) define classes that are used to store data.
 They are like `struct`s in C.

 :::note